BCLab-UNM/SwarmBaseCode-ROS/README.md

 4. Choose "Open File or Project" from the File menu

-5. Navigate to ```~/rover_workspace/src/rqt_rover_gui/```
+5. Navigate to ```~/SwarmBaseCode-ROS/src/rqt_rover_gui/```

+Replace ~/SwarmBaseCode-ROS with the path to your git repository.

-6. Select CMakeLists.txt
+6. Select CMakeLists.txt.

 7. Click "Open" to continue.

-8. Enter ```path to your home directory /rover_workspace/build``` in the text box, this is the default build path.
+8. Enter ```path to your home directory ~/SwarmBaseCode-ROS/build``` in the text box, this is the default build path.
 You cannot use the ~ as a shorthand to your home directory here.

-9. Click Configure Project
+9. Click Configure Project.

-10. Click on the Projects icon on the left toolbar
+10. Click on the Projects icon on the left toolbar.

-11. Enter ```-DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel``` in the CMake arguments text box
+11. Enter ```-DCMAKE_INSTALL_PREFIX=../install -DCATKIN_DEVEL_PREFIX=../devel``` in the CMake arguments text box.

-12. Click the "Edit" toolbox icon on the left
+12. Click the "Edit" toolbox icon on the left.

-13. Double-click CMakeLists.txt
+13. Double-click CMakeLists.txt.

-14. Click the "Build Now" button to build the project
+14. Click the "Build Now" button to build the project.

-Qt Creator can now be used to build the rover_workspace
+Qt Creator can now be used to build your git repository.

-Note: start qtcreator in your terminal with rover_workspace as the current directory.
+Note: start qtcreator in your terminal with your git repository as the current directory.
 Source the ~/.bashrc if the catkin environment variables are not set so that QT Creator can properly build the project.

 ### Debugging with GDB and Qt Creator